-Model Tyra Banks’ long-running television show, America’s Next Top Model, which New York Times’ fashion director, Vanessa Friedman recently posited is “possibly the most successful fashion TV show ever,” is coming to an end after 22 seasons.
-(Note: the other major fashion television show, Project Runway, which has produced maybe one big star - Christian Siriano - trails behind with 14 seasons).
-Interestingly, Banks, who rose to fame in the 1990’s, becoming the first black model to cover the Sports Illustrated Swimsuit Issue, among other magazines, was one of the highest grossing models in her heyday during the early 2000’s.
-The finalists on her television show, which debuted in May 2003 to a frenzy of viewers, have not been nearly as successful.
+Model Tyra Banks’ long-running television show, America’s Next Top Model, which New York Times’ fashion director, Vanessa Friedman posited as “possibly the most successful fashion TV show ever,” came to an end in December 2015 after 22 seasons.
+The other major fashion television show, Project Runway, which has produced maybe one big star - Christian Siriano - trails behind with 14 seasons.

 Others lacked the Eastern European looks that have dominated most of the prominent runways over the past several years.
 Still others were simply too old; most runway models – and those who land high fashion ad campaigns – start working at age 16 or so, maybe even younger if you're Ondria Hardin or Thairina Garcia, who were walking for Marc Jacobs at age 14.
 And let’s not forget that the majority of high fashion houses consistently long for fresh, new faces.
 This is something for which Prada and Miu Miu, for instance, are known.
 Celine, too.
 They tend to opt of out casting famous or well known models, such as girls who have been all over television for a season, in favor of exclusive newbies.